TaerMosa/Communicate-Android-master/README.md

 1. From Android Studio: File -> Open -> Choose the root directory of the downloaded source code
 1. Clean & build

+## communicate setup
+Communicate is a mobile service adds new servises to Tazpiteva Community To streamline the communication between community members, facilitate coordination, organization and conflicts management.
+To achieve this goals we have chosen to develop new modules for Tazpiteva Android application :
+1- Chat Module for realtime communication including Private\Group chat rooms, Text Messages and Photos (based on QuickBlox chat model )
+2- Map module for realtime Displays of current locations of  User , Friends and public markers